Logo

 Treatment Options for Male Infertility

-Treatment options for male infertility depend on the underlying cause of the problem.
+Treatment options for infertility depend on the underlying cause of the problem.
 Some common treatment options include:

 1. Medications: Medications can be prescribed to correct hormonal imbalances, improve sperm production, or treat infections.